This page details the various denizens that reside in the Reef, far away from the Traveler's Light, as well as their direct allies.

 Prince Uldren Sov, the Master of Crows

-- Voiced by: Brandon O'Neil
+- Voiced by: Brendon O'Neil

 The Queen's confidant, chief enforcer, and brother.
 Unlike his sister, he is upfront about his distrust of the City.
+He is driven insane after the apparent death of his sister during the events of The Taken King, and becomes the main villain of Forsaken.

 - Ace Pilot: He's a rather good pilot, as shown by the opening to "the Taken King."